Russia Adds 35,681 COVID-19 Cases - UrduPoint

 Russia Adds 35,681 COVID-19 Cases

-Russia has registered 35,681 new coronavirus cases over the past 24 hours, taking the nationwide tally to 9,366,839, the official monitoring and response center said Monda

-MOSCOW, Nov.
-22 (UrduPoint / Pakistan Point News - 22nd Nov, 2021 ) :Russia has registered 35,681 new coronavirus cases over the past 24 hours, taking the nationwide tally to 9,366,839, the official monitoring and response center said Monday.
+MOSCOW, (UrduPoint / Pakistan Point News - 22nd Nov, 2021 ) :Russia has registered 35,681 new corona-virus cases over the past 24 hours, taking the nationwide tally to 9,366,839, the official monitoring and response center said Monday.

 The nationwide death toll grew by 1,241 to 265,336, while the number of recoveries increased by 28,713 to 8,053,643.